 Situated in the scenic Ozarks, Branson is surrounded by beautiful Table Rock Lake and Lake Taneycomo that provide endless outdoor entertainment.
 Also, with Silver Dollar City, multiple theme park attractions around the city, and downtown shopping, there is something for everyone.
 Read below to see the best things to do in Branson.

 Spend a Day at Silver Dollar City

-Step back in time at Silver Dollar City, Branson’s award-winning theme park!
+Grab Silver Dollar City tickets and step back in time.
 This 19th-century themed attraction park showcases more than 40 rides and attractions, 60 shops, and eighteen restaurants.
-Experience thrills on rides such as Time Traveler, the world’s fastest, steepest, and tallest spinning coaster, or Outlaw Run, the world’s only looping wooden roller coaster.
+Experience thrills on rides such as Time Traveler, the world's fastest, steepest, and tallest spinning coaster, or Outlaw Run, the world's only looping wooden roller coaster.
 Moreover, the park features 40 live shows each day and presents ten acclaimed festivals and special events throughout the year.
 Even better, more than 100 resident craftsmen and artisans exhibit their unique artistry in the park to deliver prime entertainment.
 Fun for the entire family, you definitely need to check out Silver Dollar City during your stay.

 See an Acclaimed Show